arkivanov/Decompose/docs/getting-started/installation.md

 === "Since v3.0.0-alpha01"

-    All Compose variants (Android, JVM/Desktop, Native/iOS, Native/macOS, JS/Canvas, WASM) are published from the main branch, please add dependencies as usual (no version suffixes required).
+    All Compose variants (Android, JVM/Desktop, Native/iOS, Native/macOS, JS/Canvas, Wasm) are published from the main branch, please add dependencies as usual (no version suffixes required).

 !!!warning
-    WASM target is not yet supported.
+    Wasm target is not yet supported.
 Please follow [issue #74](https://github.com/arkivanov/Decompose/issues/74) for more information and updates.

 ## Extensions for Android views